ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 > About structured data manipulation

-Note:
+Note: n

 REST is cool but have some drawbacks.
-In particular, multiplicity of endpoints, over and under data fetching.
+Such as: multiplicity of endpoints, over or under data fetching, some rigidity...
-Too rigid for certain use cases.
-And let's move on another emerging paradigm: the data manipulation.
+So let's move on another emerging paradigm: the data manipulation.
 This was mainly brought by GraphQL ...

 ----